Indro Montanelli: Eastern and Northern Europe

-The stand Montanelli took against fascism led him to his first serious conflicts with the Italian authorities.
-His PNF membership was revoked thereafter and Montanelli did nothing to regain this important document that at the time conferred a series of important privileges on its holders; the country was dominated by Mussolini's fascist movement.
+The stand Montanelli took against fascism led him to his first conflict with the Italian authorities.
+His PNF membership was revoked thereafter, and Montanelli did nothing to regain this document that at the time conferred a series of privileges on its holders due to the country being dominated by Mussolini's fascist movement.
 To avoid the worst, the then minister of culture Giuseppe Bottai offered in 1938 to Montanelli the job of director of the Institute of Culture in Tallinn, Estonia, and lecturer in Italian at the University of Tartu, Estonia.
 In this period, Aldo Borelli, the then director of the Corriere della Sera, asked Montanelli to engage in a collaboration as a foreign correspondent; he could not be employed as a journalist because this had been forbidden by the fascist regime.
-Montanelli began to correspond for this newspaper from Estonia and Albania during the Italian annexation of this country.
+Montanelli began to correspond for this newspaper from Estonia and Albania during the Italian annexation of these countries.

 On 1 September 1939, Germany invaded Poland.
 Montanelli was sent to report from the front in a Mercedes accompanied by German state functionaries.
-In the vicinity to the city of Grudziądz, the car was stopped by a convoy of German tanks.
-On one of these stood Adolf Hitler himself a few feet from Montanelli.
+In the vicinity of the city of Grudziądz, the car was stopped by a convoy of German tanks.
+On one of these stood Adolf Hitler himself, a few feet from Montanelli.
 When Hitler was told that the only person in casual clothes was Italian, he jumped out of the tank.
-Eyeing Montanelli like a madman, he began a ten-minute hysterical speech followed by a military salute and exit.
+Eyeing Montanelli, he began a ten-minute speech followed by a military salute and exit.
 Albert Speer, who had also been in the convoy with fellow artist Arno Breker, corroborated the story in 1979.
 Apart from this episode, which Montanelli was forbidden to report, there had been little to report because the invasion of Poland was completed so rapidly that it was over within weeks.
-It was allegedly he who reported about the Skirmish of Krojanty and created a myth from it.
+It was allegedly he who reported on the Skirmish of Krojanty and created a myth from it.